 Predictably, we got drunk.
 Less predictably, Nick insisted that I leave the party in his college.
-Our behaviour included raiding the kitchens and beginning to cook a meal, and probably several other types of general obnoxiousness.
-Anyway it was decided to go for a curry.
-We became split up along the way, and I found myself on a street corner with Paul, destiny tying us together again.
+Our behaviour included raiding the kitchens and beginning to cook a meal, and probably several worse types of general obnoxiousness.
+Barred from the blue bloods, it was decided to go for a curry.
+We wandered in an alcoholic miasma, and I found myself on a street corner with Paul, destiny tying us together again.

 A group of Cambridge students were milling around several yards away.
 I felt frustrated on multiple levels.
-So when I heard one of the Cambridge laddies say something condescending about our accents and general demeanour, I decided to hit one of them.
-It seemed to my befuddled mind that the biggest would be the best target.
-It is chilling and shameful to recall how I strolled across and punched the poor guy in the mouth, and then sprinted away around the corner when it became obvious that I had inflicted damage.
+Hearing something something condescending about our accents and general demeanour, I decided to throw a punch.
+It seemed to my befuddled mind that the biggest would be the best, bravest target.
+It is chilling and shameful to recall how I strolled across and lamped the poor guy in the mouth, and then sprinted away around a corner when it became obvious that I had inflicted damage.

 Paul and I ended up in an Indian restaurant where the other three had already gathered.
 Blood from my knuckle had stained my Can Club shirt.
-Meal finished, the plan was to go back to the car and begin the sobering drive back to Brum, but as we walked back to the town centre, the lads that I had accosted were still standing around.
+Meal finished, the plan was to find the car and begin the sobering drive back to Brum.
+However, as we walked back to the town centre, the lads that I had accosted were still standing around.
 “There’s the blighter – nab him” said one of them.
-Off I ran again, only to see a police car approaching from the direction I was taking.
+A memorable phrase.
+I legged it again, only to see a police car approaching from the direction I was taking.
 The door opened, and I slowed down, walked across and got in.
 There was blood on my shirt and at least six witnesses.
+A slam dunk.

 My misery was broken slightly by the sound of the lads piling into the police station and asking if they could take me home.
 On the long journey I vowed to give up violence.
 And never threw a punch again at anybody.

 The punishment three weeks later was a £30 fine, and the fear that either my university or parents would find out.
-Fortunately, they didn’t.
+Fortunately, neither did.